Plants for Rooftop Gardens: A Complete Guide to Your Rooftop Oasis

 4. Tools

-You’ll need far less tools for a rooftop container garden than you would for a traditional ground level garden.
+You’ll need far fewer tools for a rooftop container garden than you would for a traditional ground level garden.
 You’ll be doing a lot of scooping and filling.
 A trowel and perhaps a soil scoop are the first tools you’ll need.
 A small tarp will come in handy when you are emptying soil, to keep from making a mess.

 The only other essential tool would be a good pair of pruners, to prune and clean plants.
 After that, it all depends on what you’re growing and how much maintenance you intend to do.